giovannipozzobon/rp2350pc_job/modules/common/documents/common.md

 - ERROR(message) displays an error message
 - ASSERT(expression) displays an error message if the expression is false.

+System functions are

+- uint32_t COMClockMS(void) returns the number of milliseconds, which should not be assumed to be zero at boot.
+This is not a high precision timer, a resolution of about 50Hz or so is about right.

 ## Revision

-Written by Paul Robson, last revised 28 June 2025.
+Written by Paul Robson, last revised 2 July 2025.